csinva/csinva.github.io/_notes/math/optimization.md

    - $\theta_{k+1} = \theta_k - H_K^{-1} g_k$
    - update with inverse of Hessian as alpha - this is an approximation to a taylor series
    - finding inverse of Hessian can be hard / expensive
+4. ADMM - *alternating direction method of multipliers* (ADMM) is an algorithm that solves convex optimization problems by breaking them into smaller pieces, each of which are then easier to handle

 # expectation maximization - j 11